Rajan316/healthcare-analytics/GoodHealth Code files/README.md

     * __Age__: Age (years)
     * __Outcome__ : Class variable (0 or 1)

+The most interesting attribute used in the study is the Diabetes Pedigree Function.
+It provided some data on diabetes mellitus history in relatives and the genetic relationship of those relatives to the patient.
+This measure of genetic influence gives us an idea of the hereditary risk one might have with the onset of diabetes mellitus.

 More information about the data set used in the study can be found at: https://biolincc.nhlbi.nih.gov/static/studies/teaching/framdoc.pdf